sergeyrudov/FlightTask/README.md

 localhost:8086/api/tickets/1

-2. To check discount of ticked, it can be verified with POST request, like this:
+2. To check discount of ticked, it can be verified with POST request, like this: localhost:8086/api/coupon
 {
     "id":2,
     "price":200
 }
+and response will be amount of user discount

+UPDATE:
+3. Added API endpoint.
+'Check-in'.
+To check availability for check in, user should input destinationId, and baggageId, and perform POST request, like this: localhost:8086/api/baggage

+{
+    "destinationId":1,
+    "baggageId":0
+}

-and response will be price, with new price
+and response will be true, or false